Chicken with Plums (film): Plot

-On the sixth day he hallucinates that he sees the angel of death.
-Though Nassar-Ali tells the angel he has changed his mind and no longer wishes to die, the angel tells Nassar-Ali it is too late.
+On the sixth day he sees the angel of death.
+Though he tells the angel he no longer wishes to die, the angel tells Nassar-Ali it is too late.

 On the final day of his life, Nassar-Ali dreams of Irane (Golshifteh Farahani).
-Nassar-Ali met Irane when he was studying the violin and was told by his teacher that while his technique was beautiful, his music lacked soul.
+Nassar-Ali met Irane when he was studying the violin, and was told by his teacher that while his technique was excellent, his music lacked soul.
 Later Nassar-Ali saw Irane walking in the street and followed her to her father's clock store.
-Buying a clock from her father, he damaged it multiple times so he could return to the store and bump into her.
-After falling in love, Nassar-Ali proposes to Irane and she accepts.
-Her father, however, forbids their marriage on the grounds that Nassar-Ali will be unable to financially take care of his daughter.
+After buying a clock from her father, he damaged it multiple times so he could return to the store and bump into her.
+Nassar-Ali proposes to Irane and she accepts.
+Her father forbids the marriage on the grounds that Nassar-Ali will be unable to financially take care of his daughter.
 Irane eventually complies with her father's wishes.
 His music teacher tells Nassar-Ali that the heartbreak he has undergone has finally transformed him into a great musician, a musician with soul, and gives him a violin that belonged to his own teaching instructor.
-Nassar-Ali begins a twenty-year tour of the world, while Irane marries and has a child and eventually becomes a grandmother just as Nassar-Ali returns, marries and begins having children.
+Nassar-Ali begins a twenty-year tour of the world, while Irane marries, has a child, and becomes a grandmother just as Nassar-Ali returns, marries, and begins having children.

 After buying a replacement for the violin that Faranguisse broke, Nassar-Ali runs into Irane who is walking with her grandson.
 After calling her name and asking if she remembers him, Irane replies that she doesn't, leaving him heartbroken.
 Irane does, however, remember him and after turning the corner she begins to cry.

 Nassar-Ali finally dies on his eighth day in bed.
 Irane attends the funeral in secret.